asabuncuoglu13/equitable-ai-cookbook/docs/index.md

 In this cookbook, *trusted AI* refers to a broad term to cover responsible[^rai], trustworthy[^airmf] and inclusive AI[^iai] development.

 These terms also requires establishing other characteristics such as security, privacy, and fairness.
 For example, NIST AI RMF[^airmf] defines *trustworthiness* with seven sub-components: Safe, secure and resilient, explainable and interpretable, privacy-enhanced, fair with harmful bias managed, valid and reliable, and accountable and transparent.
 Each subcomponent requires a careful evaluation based on specific use cases.
-In this sense, *equitable AI* is a combination of various established research areas.
+In this sense, *trusted AI* is a combination of various established research areas.

 ![NIST Trustworthy AI Characteristics](./media/nist-trustworthy.png)